Joyce really liked her shot, and begged for another, but I reminded her of the special value that it had to Gary, and she reluctantly relented.

 These guys are 2.5 to 4 inches across the shell, and are surprisingly fast.
 They have a weakness though, that sometimes make them easier to catch.
 They don't run from a fight!
 They try to flee at first, but when that fails, they turn and do their best Mohammad Ali impersonation, holding up their able pinchers for you to see that they are no pushover.
 They lean back at you and kinda dance back and forth, sometimes clicking these pinchers, or biters as the locals say, at you.
 Tough little critters.
 The best way to grab them is with Bar-B-Q tongs, and then place them in a bucket.
 The Chuck Norris method is to grab 'em fast, from behind... a more sporting and yet potentially bloody method.
 We got the tongs, sorry Chuck.

-These crabs are delicious, and are as sweet as any blue crab.
-There is a bit of work here, picking the meat, but hey, take your time and enjoy!
-After all, your on Island Time.
 The rain continued, so we went out for a meal, and then on to a new restaurant, LLoyd's, located near the famous Dean's Blue Hole.
 We never got to the blue hole, too bad, the rain chased us out.
 It is the worlds deepest blue hole, or sinkhole, at 668 feet.
 It is a great picknick and swimming hole, we will come back next time!
 LLoyd's place was busy, we started out playing a few games of pool, and that was funny because we all are really bad at pool.

 After a few games, the ladies had disappeared!
 We went looking for them, and found this...